-Aeschynanthus garrettii is a hardy, evergreen, subtropical epiphyte with large reddish-orange flowers produced in the warmer months.
-The glossy green leaves contrast nicely with the darker stems.
-The stems can reach up to 3 feet (90 cm) tall.
+Aeschynanthus garrettii is a hardy evergreen subtropical epiphyte with large, reddish-orange flowers that appear in the warmer months.
+Glossy green leaves contrast nicely with the darker stems.
+The stems grow up to 3 feet (90 cm) tall.

 USDA hardiness zone 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).

 Aeschynanthus are perfect as hanging or trailing plants.
 They require high humidity and warmth throughout the growing season, as well as strong (but not direct) light.
 After the season is over, cut the trailing stems back in preparation for another year—otherwise, it will tend toward leginess.
 Do not spray plants in bloom.
 These are perfect for a greenhouse, sunroom, or conservatory.